US Missile Defense System May Not Be Able To Protect Homeland

-In a new report by NBC, physicists from the Union of Concerned Scientists, an organization of some 200,000 plus professional scientists and concerned citizens, said the missile defense system credited with being able to shoot down anything that comes near US airspace doesn’t actually work all that well.
+In a new report by NBC, physicists from the Union of Concerned Scientists– an organization of some 200,000 plus professional scientists and concerned citizens- say the missile defense system credited with being able to shoot down anything that comes near US airspace doesn’t actually work all that well.

-Reports indicate that although the program is a $40 billion project, complete with 36 interceptors, it has performed rather dismally in basic field tests; failing about 50 percent of the time.
-In fact, records show that in the last nine attack simulations alone, the missile system has failed six times; giving it just a 33 percent success rate.
+Reports indicate that although the program is a $40 billion project, complete with 36 interceptors, it has performed rather dismally in basic field tests- failing about 50% of the time.
+In fact, records show that in the last nine attack simulations alone, the missile system has failed six times- giving it just a 33% success rate.

 Introduced in 2002, records show the system was allowed to sidestep the usual test phases in an effort to get it online as quickly as possible.
 Now, 15 years later, it seems those tests may have come in handy.
 When asked about the reliability of such weaponry, one congressional aide was quite pessimistic.